 Note: some states assume that any amount of alcohol or certain drugs in the bloodstream constitutes impairment.

 Whether "drunk driving" is officially referred to as a DWI, DUI, or OUI often depends on the state.
 In some states for example, only DWI is used.
-In others, DWI is used to refer to people who drive under the influence of alcohol, while DUI is used to refer to people who drive under the influence of drugs.
-Also, some states use DWI if a driver's BAC is over a certain limit and use DUI if their BAC is below that limit, while yet other states sometimes allow DWI charges to be reduced to a DUI if specific conditions are met.
+In others, DWI refers to people who drive under the influence of alcohol.
+While DUI is used to refer to people who drive under the influence of drugs.
+Also, some states use DWI if a driver's BAC is over a certain limit.
+And use DUI if their BAC is below that limit.
+But some states sometimes allow DWI charges to be reduced to a DUI if specific conditions are met.

-Along with the above, you can expect to pay more for car insurance due to a drunk-driving conviction (since you will now be a "high-risk driver").
+You can expect to pay more for car insurance due to a drunk-driving conviction.
+You'll now be a "high-risk driver."
 You may even have to shop around for a new car insurance company.
 Your current one could drop you once it learns about your conviction.
 Finally, your DWI conviction can affect your life-insurance premiums, too.

-That said, insurance companies don't all think the same way about driving while intoxicated, nor do they treat all DWI convictions equally.
-In other words, if your driving record was spotless before your conviction, and it was your first offense, then your premium payments may be only slightly higher than before.
+That said, insurance companies don't all think the same way about driving while intoxicated.
+Nor do they treat all DWI convictions equally.
+So, if it was your first offense, your premium payments may not go up very much.

 Regardless, one thing you'll have to do after a DWI is obtain an SR-22 form.
 This proves that you currently carry liability insurance, and you can get it from your insurance provider.
 It’s not required in all states, but most require it.
 Only Delaware, Kentucky, Minnesota, New Mexico, Oklahoma, and Pennsylvania don't require these forms.
 An SR-22 is usually tied to you getting your driver's license back.

 If your insurance rates go up after a DUI or DWI, don't despair.
-Shop around and compare quotes from multiple companies to get the lowest rates on one of the most expensive kinds of insurance.
+Shop around and compare quotes from multiple companies to get the lowest rates on the most expensive form of insurance.

 DWIs, DUIs, and OUIs aren't only tied to driving under the influence of alcohol.
 Operating a vehicle after consuming other substances can result in arrest and conviction too.
 This refers to both illegal and legal drugs, including illicit, prescription, or over-the-counter drugs.

 However, some situations cause even first-time DWIs to be felonies.
 For example, if you kill or severely injure someone while driving under the influence, that’s a felony.
-It's also a felony if you're caught with an especially high BAC, or if your license was restricted, suspended, or revoked before the incident.
+It's also a felony if you're caught with a very high BAC.
+And if your license was restricted, suspended, or revoked before the incident.

-Also, in some states, your third or fourth DWI can get you a felony charge, even if no one was harmed as a result.
+Also, in some states, your third or fourth DWI can get you a felony charge.
+And that's even if no one was harmed as a result.